AdaCore/ada-spark-rfcs/considered/array_slice_access.md

 Unresolved questions
 ====================

+This features requires a new kind of fat pointers.
+One open question is whether or not the slice access feature (and therefore the use of different fat pointers) will be enabled by default or only if the programmers request it with a pragma/aspect.

-Do the elements have to be aliased?
+Second open question: do the elements have to be aliased?
 ```ada
 type Arr_Type is array (Natural range <>) of aliased UInt8;
 ```
 Since this is not needed for an access to the full array so we expect to keep it the same for access to slices.